ICICI bank is the only private sector bank which is authorised to open accounts under the Senior Citizen Savings Scheme (SCSS) 2004.

-The deposit bear interest rate at 9.3 per cent and will be decided by the government every year.
+The deposit bear interest rate at 8.6 per cent and will be decided by the government time to time.
 The interest is payable at the end of each calendar quarter on 31st March / 30th June / 30th September / 31st December.

 Tax on Senior Citizen Savings Scheme

 There is no income tax or wealth tax rebate is applicable under the Scheme.
 Tax rates will be applicable as per income earned by the individuals.